-It’s Pancake Day on February 25th.
+It’s Pancake Day on 1st March.

 And as with every other holiday, the supermarkets have already had their shelves stacked with eggs, milk, and flour for months.

 But if you fancy having someone else make your stacks for you, then we humbly suggest you go to one of the best places in town.
 And these are those places:

 Where the Pancakes Are | London Bridge & Fitzrovia